 Information on NMFC and density based freight shipping class used in shipping within USA and in cross-border shipping

-The class may be NMFC-based or density based.
+The freight class may be NMFC-based or density based.
 There are 18 freight classes.
 Each product is given a class ranging from 50-500 determined by the National Motor Freight Classification® (NMFC®) system.

-Class allows carriers in the United States to use uniform pricing.
+Freight shipping class allows carriers in the United States to use uniform pricing.
 Lower class usually implies lower shipping cost.

 During quoting, please write the correct class and the NMFC code on the quoting page.
 If your shipment’s actual class differs from the class used during quoting, the carrier will adjust your final bill with extra charges.